OxHobbs/Adam/README.md

 for a detailed view of what changes have happened within the module, refer to the source code repository in the VCS.

+### v0.5.0

+* Modified New-MetricEmailAlertRules to be more idempotent and update the alert if some key values have changed.

 ### v0.4.0

 * Implemented the external cmdlets: Set-MetricForwardingToOMS and New-MetricEmailAlertRules